- 16 Jul

-Following yesterday's post: How Invoice Finance Companies Calculate Intial Payment Percentages, I have been asked to clarify how invoice finance companies, factoring companies and invoice discounting companies calculate and set their charges and pricing.
+Following yesterday's post: How Invoice Finance Companies Calculate Initial Payment Percentages, I have been asked to clarify how invoice finance companies, factoring companies and invoice discounting companies calculate and set their charges and pricing.

 Types Of Invoice Finance Charges